Tom Hollingworth Rowson

 Tom was born on the 12th September 1889, to John and Hannah Rowson (née Wicks), in Mansfield, Nottinghamshire.
 John was from Laceby, Lincolnshire and Hannah from Staines in Middlesex.
 Tom was the youngest child.
 Although his mother Hannah had given birth to seven children, only four had survived.

 In 1891 the family was living at 110 Bradpole Road in Bridport.
 John (35) gave his profession as author, journalist, editor and reporter.
 If John was a published author by this date no evidence of it has been found, however there was a book, published in 1898, entitled ‘Guide to Bridport, West Bay and Neighbourhood’, which is still available to buy, secondhand, on the internet!
 As well as John and Hannah (35) there were four of their children living with them, Edith Annie (13), Walter (11), Ethel Mary (4), and Tom (1).
+There had been three other children born to John and Hannah: William Hollingworth (born and died 1881), Elizabeth Olive (born 1882 died 1883), and Olive Amphyllis (born and died 1886).
 The children had been born in Mansfield, Nottinghamshire.
 In 1899 we get a glimpse of Tom at school.
 In the Bridport News of 22nd December there was a report of National School’s Entertainment which states that:

 …the children were very successful in their performances…The dialogue, two butcher boys quarrelling and stopped by a policeman, was an amusing bit of acting, the characters being taken by Sidney Crabbe, Tom Rowson and Reg Major, the two former being the butcher boys.